StrangeBeeCorp/docs/docs/cortex/operations/upgrade-cortex-4.md

     Look for the `version.number` field in the response.

+2. If your Elasticsearch version is earlier than 7.17.x, continue to the next step.
+If you're already on 7.17.x, skip to [Step 4](#step-4-prepare-for-elasticsearch-8x-upgrade).

+## (Optional) Step 3: Upgrade Elasticsearch to 7.17.x

-2. If your version is below 7.17.x, upgrade to Elasticsearch 7.17.x.
+If our current version is below 7.17.x, we must upgrade to the latest 7.17.x release before moving forward.

-    Follow the [official Elasticsearch 7.17 upgrade guide](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/setup-upgrade.html){target=_blank} to bring your instance to the latest 7.17.x release.
+Follow the [official Elasticsearch 7.17 upgrade guide](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/setup-upgrade.html){target=_blank} to complete this upgrade.

-3. If you're already running 7.17.x or have just upgraded, proceed to the next step.

-## Step 3: Prepare for Elasticsearch 8.x upgrade
+## Step 4: Prepare for Elasticsearch 8.x upgrade

 Now that we're running Elasticsearch 7.17.x, we need to verify that all features and indexes are ready for migration to 8.x.